Key takeaways:

 Vial

 Set the vial on a flat surface.
-Remove the plastic cap, then wipe the rubber stopper with an alcohol swab and allow it to dry naturally.
-Holding the syringe in one hand, pull back on the plunger to fill the syringe with air.
+Remove the plastic cap, then wipe the rubber stopper with an alcohol swab and allow it to dry.
+Holding the empty syringe in one hand, pull back on the plunger to fill the syringe with air.
 You’ll want the amount of air to be the same as the amount of liquid you’ll measure for your dose.
 Then remove the needle cap and insert the needle into the vial.
 Press down on the plunger to inject the air into the vial.

 Leave the needle inside the vial, holding the vial with one hand and the syringe with the other.
 Then turn the vial upside down so the syringe is pointing upward.
 Gently pull back on the plunger to draw the liquid out of the vial.
 Keep the needle tip under the top of the liquid to prevent air bubbles.
-But if bubbles appear, gently tap the syringe to make them rise to the top, and press on the plunger to remove the air from the syringe.
+But if bubbles appear, gently tap the syringe to make them rise to the top, and slowly press on the plunger to remove the air from the syringe.
 Remove the needle from the vial once you’re measured your dose.
 Be careful not to touch the exposed needle, and don’t try to recap it.

 Inject your dose